Corey Bailey

 simple definitions and descriptions.
 Also visit my Links page.
 Some of the sites

 there have volumes of information about playing and archiving audio tape.
-You

-azimuth, and be able to get the best out of decaying tapes that have been
+as azimuth, and be able to get the best out of decaying tapes that have been

 improperly stored for years.
 I’m not intentionally trying to discourage you from

-becoming a collector of audio tapes, I’m simply telling it like it is and suggesting
+becoming a collector of audio tapes, I’m simply telling it like it is and suggesting that

-turn into a money pit.
+into a money pit.

 One of the most popular uses for home reel-to-reel recorders was to make song

 tapes of favorite songs from records or off-air.
-I made a few myself way back
+I made a few myself way back when.

-family history was recorded on reel-to-reel tapes, and this is what you may find in
+history was recorded on reel-to-reel tapes, and this is what you may find in

 Grandma's attic.
-On the other hand, there were quite a few commercial
+On the other hand, there were quite a few commercial recordings

 Acetate base tape